dbddv01/GPT-Sequencer/README.md

 ## Future Directions

 While the current implementation provides a solid foundation, future enhancements are anticipated to include more sophisticated memory management, broader file interaction capabilities, and refined batch processing techniques.
 The goal is to evolve this platform into a more robust and versatile tool that can accommodate an expanding array of tasks and user needs, making the most of LLM technology in a local setting.
 But it may be deprecated in a few month at the pace this technology goes.
 This app reflect my own learning curve into this technologies made with support of GPT.
 Code is more a 80's punkcode than anything correct.
 I'm not a coder nor a dev, i just use machines.
+I'm a poor lonesome cowboy in this project.
+If this inspire you further, i would be grateful.
+Don't expect too much support or guaranteed evolution here.
+This all depends of my private life balance.